Dawson Creek & District Hospital

 If you are eligible to work in B.C., WorkBC resources, training programs, and inclusive services are available to you.

 Visit the Dawson Creek Centre: 1105 103 Ave

 Call: (250) 782-1900

 Fire Protection Services

-The Dawson Creek Fire Department provides fire and rescue services to the City of Dawson Creek, the Dawson Creek Airport and a 8 km rural area around the city.
-The department is a full-time fire service comprised of a Chief, Deputy Chief, a Fire Prevention Officer, 16 firefighters and one dispatcher.
+The Dawson Creek Fire Department provides fire and rescue services to the City of Dawson Creek, the Dawson Creek Airport and an 8 km rural area around the city.
+The department is a full-time fire service comprised of a Chief, Deputy Chief, a Fire Prevention Officer, 16 firefighters and one office assistant.
 There are also 12 auxiliary volunteer firefighters.